Kate Charlesworth: Personal life

-Charlesworth is a lesbian and has stated that she embraced her identity as a dyke in college when she entered a relationship.
-She has opined that she feels the lesbian community of the time heavily self-policed behavior and look, which prevented her from fully realizing her identity and influenced much of her work.
+Charlesworth identifies as a lesbian and has stated that she embraced her identity as a dyke during her college years, when she entered into a romantic relationship.
+She has also expressed the view that the lesbian community at the time engaged in significant self-policing of behavior and appearance, which, in her opinion, limited her ability to fully realize her identity and influenced much of her subsequent work.

 Charlesworth has been politically active in British and Scottish politics and pushes for equal rights.
 When Clause 28 of the Local Government Act was being pushed in 1988, aiming to ban the promotion of and education about homosexuality by local authorities, including schools, Charlesworth teamed up with Viv Quillin, Cath Jackson, and Cath Tate, three other local cartoonists, to produce a series of postcards to campaign against it.
 More recently, she has notably been outspoken against Brexit and President Trump, arguing that their popularity represent a backslide for LGBT rights.

 She has also been involved in many efforts to increase awareness of LGBT history.
-In 2006 she illustrated a guide for a walking tour of 500 years of Edinburgh’s LGBT history, published by the LGBT Centre for Health and Wellbeing and Remember When.
+In 2006, she illustrated a guide for a walking tour of 500 years of Edinburgh's LGBT history, published by the LGBT Centre for Health and Wellbeing and Remember When.
 In the same year she participated in the City of Edinburgh Council's "Rainbow City" exhibition at the City Art Centre.
 She also participates in Edinburgh's Loud and Proud choir, which sang at Equal Marriage lobbies of the Scottish Parliament.

-As of 2019, she lives with Dianne, her partner of 13 years, a dog, and a cat in the Borders in Scotland.
+As of 2019, she lives with Dianne, her partner of 13 years, a dog and a cat in the Borders in Scotland.